 Finally, quantifiable damages make it easier to project a final settlement amount.
 Keep in mind that these can encompass medical expenses and property damage, as well as compensation for physical and emotional suffering.

 When you’re dealing with a personal injury, you have many factors to consider.
 A premises liability lawsuit loan can make a big difference in your financial picture while you’re pursuing your claim.
-The team at NY Legal Funding can assess your situation, explain your options, and recommend potential solutions.
+The team at Apex Legal Funding can assess your situation, explain your options, and recommend potential solutions.
 Complete our online contact form to schedule a free consultation.